IvanciniGT/dockerizedTestEnvironments/notes/day2.md

 # Sonarqube uses elastic search in order to index proyect files... for searching

+done
 # And elasticsearch requires a couple of kernel configurations... that cannot be set from the containers.
+done

+---

+At this point we did use containers for:
+- Creating a JAVA PROJECT with maven
+- Compiling the code
+- Execute unit tests            <<< We can do Unit and Integration tests
+- Package the project
+- Install Postgre and Sonar
+- Execute a sonnar scanner analysis in our project  <<< We are doing code quality tests

+In our case, we have a web app... and we want to do some END2END tests: system tests.
+For doing that we need a bunch of thing:
+- We need to deploy our application (webapp) inside a java web application server (a tool such as Tomcat, weblogic, websphere)
+  The truth is that nowadays, most of the java projects are being created with Spring/SpringBoot (which is a Java Framework for developing apps)
+  And Spring automatically inclkudes a Tomcat Web app server by default...
+OUT OF THE BOX... in the software package.
+  A Spring webapp is packaged as a jar file... and within that jar file an Apache tomcat is included.
+We just need to execute that jar file. thats all...
+IF WE ARE WORKING WITH SPRING... but that is not our case...
+We need to do some work here.

+We will install a Tomcat Web app server... with out webapp deployed... thru a custom container IMAGE.
+Actually we are going to create out custom container IMAGE... and use that image to create a running container with our app already deployed on a tomcat web app server.

+BUT, this is only the first part.

+Once we have a deployed app, we will make use of SELENIUM to automate the end2end tests against the UI.
+Selenium consist of several things:
+- It requires a browser... or a pool of browsers.
+- It requires a program call WEB DRIVER.
+Each web browser has it's own WEB DRIVER.
+  A web driver is a program that can manage automatically a browser:
+    - Open a new tab
+    - Navigate to this page...
+- Provides APIs for using those WEB DRIVERS (and ... as a consecuence, control a browser) for: JAVA, PY, C#...
+- We have top create a script in any of those languages, that making use of that API, can send instructions to a WEB-DRIVER to control a BROWSER

+But... actually, Selenium also provides another component...
+SELENIUM GRID...
+A selenium GRID is a farm of BROWSERS and WEBDRIVERS to control those... that can be accesess via http

+---

+Creating a container image, implies:
+- Generate a new Container from a BASE IMAGE
+- Execute commandos or copy things inside that CONTAINER
+- And finally, pack the container FileSystem into a TAR FILE (image)

+all that is done automatically by the "$ docker build" command.
+That command requires a Dockerfile